 One of the best places to visit in Wales for families, there’s nothing like watching the joy on your child’s face as they set eyes on a leopard or tiger for the first time!
 The Welsh Mountain Zoo, known as the National Zoo of Wales, is set in one of the most beautiful landscapes of any zoo in the UK, overlooking Colwyn Bay and the Carneddau mountains.
 Home to 140 species and with plenty of special events for the holidays, a day out at Welsh Mountain Zoo will be great for crafting special childhood memories during family days out in North Wales.

 - Ape Monkey Rescue

 A day out in Wales that adults and children alike will love.
 Packed with adventure and adrenaline-fuelled experiences against the backdrop of Snowdonia National Park, visitors can soar through the sky at 100mph on the world’s fastest zipline or descend into the slate caverns of a disused mine for a unique underground adventure.
 Climb, fly and traverse your way through the course or bounce your way around this huge underground playground at Bounce Below.
-Make a day of it and stop for lunch at Blondin Restaurant.
+Make a family day of it in North Wales and stop for lunch at Blondin Restaurant.